In The Internet Pale

 • What to do if the method is not found neither in Query nor in caller object?

-Actualy blocks are the objects of class Proc (lambdas are Procs too).
-But I recommend to pass binding to keep compatibility with Ruby 1.9.
+Actually blocks are the objects of class Proc (lambdas are Procs too).
+But I recommend passing a binding to keep compatibility with Ruby 1.9.
 Luckily for us there is a method Proc#binding which does the thing you expect.
 How to get required object from Proc and eval?
 Really simple:

 eval 'self', block.binding